top of page

 Primacy of use situation: In this situation, the primacy of use challenge is higher.
 This time period-based use rule is a rule of law discouraging primacy of use.

 Implications: Renter stakeholders have limited periods when they may be able to use a condo.
 They may work out of town, they may have family needs, they may not have the financial resources to afford an extended stay, it may be something else.
-This impacts both the renters and owners who wish to rent.
+This impacts both the renters and the owners who wish to rent.
 Like rule scenario 1, rule scenario 2 does encourage the goal of reducing sound and disturbance.
 However, unlike rule scenario 1, having time usage restrictions impacts the primacy of use for the majority of the stakeholders.
 Please see the next graphic for a stylized description of the much higher primacy of use impact. [ix]

 HOA Primacy of use test